cmubo/wordpress-docker-boilerplate/README.md

 1. Rename env.sample to .env and change your confuration details
 2. Run docker-compose up -d
-3. To fix permissions, from the terminal run: `docker exec -it CONTAINER_ID chown -R www-data:www-data /var/www/html/wp-content`.
+3. To fix permissions, from the terminal run: `docker exec -it CONTAINER_ID chown -R www-data:www-data /var/www/html/wp-content/uploads`.
 Replace the CONTAINER_ID with the containers id which you can find by running `docker ps`.
 IMPORTANT! this will need to be ran again if the volume is delete.

-## Best practices
-- Unless using a child theme or custom theme, add your theme into the gitignore.
-This should be uploaded manually

 # WINDOWS